-Staying with us at The Pinnacles over the summer?
+Staying with us at The Pinnacles in Sheffield over the summer?
 Looking for something to do?
 The usual events might not be happening but there’s still plenty to keep you busy so we’ve pulled together a selection of ideas.
 Whether you’re looking for inspiration for a night in or a socially-distanced day out, check out this list.

 Close to home…